JetBrains/teamcity-documentation/topics/typed-parameters.md

    * **Password** — similar to the "Text" type, "Password" parameters can accept any string as a value.
 However, this value is never exposed outside a build: TeamCity hides this sensitive value from the UI, build logs, DSL code, and REST API response payloads.

+      Passwords are stored in the configuration files under [TeamCity Data Directory](teamcity-data-directory.md).
+Depending on the [server encryption settings](teamcity-configuration-and-maintenance.md#encryption-settings), the value is either scrambled or encrypted with a custom key.

+      > Password values are hidden from the build log by a plain search-and-replace algorithm.
+If you have a trivial password such as "123", all occurrences of the "123" string will be replaced in the log, which could potentially expose the password.
+      >
+      > It is also important to remember that setting the parameter to the "Password" type does not completely guarantee the safety of your data.
+Any project administrator can retrieve the parameter's raw value, and any developer who can change the build script can potentially write malicious code to leak the password.
+      >
+      {type="warning"}

    * **Select** — allows you to specify a set of predefined values.
 Users that invoke the [Run Custom Build](running-custom-build.md) dialog can choose one or multiple values from the list, depending on the **Allow multiple selection** value.
 Values can be supplied with optional values displayed in TeamCity UI (for example, `Windows => win`).

    * **Remote secret** — a parameter whose value cannot be entered manually.
 Instead, a value is securely retrieved from a remote storage when the running builds needs this value.
 See the following article to learn more: [](hashicorp-vault.md).